osic/ref-impl/documents/bare_metal_provisioning.md

 ### Verify Connectivity

 The LXC container will not have all of the new server's SSH fingerprints in its __known_hosts__ file.
+This is needed to bypass prompts and create a silent login when SSHing to servers.
 Programatically add them by running the following command:

     for i in $(cat /root/osic-prep-ansible/hosts | awk /ansible_ssh_host/ | cut -d'=' -f2)
     do